Pantyhose-X/awesome/README.md

 *   [wenyan-lang/wenyan](https://github.com/wenyan-lang/wenyan) - 文言文編程語言 A programming language for the ancient Chinese.

-*   [tutao/tutanota](https://github.com/tutao/tutanota) - Tutanota is an email service with a strong focus on security and privacy that lets you encrypt emails, contacts and calendar entries on all your devices.
+*   [tutao/tutanota](https://github.com/tutao/tutanota) - Tuta is an email service with a strong focus on security and privacy that lets you encrypt emails, contacts and calendar entries on all your devices.

 *   [MrMYHuang/cbetar2](https://github.com/MrMYHuang/cbetar2) - A frontend + backend ePub viewer supporting fetching and displaying HTML as ePub.
 This (unofficial) app is also a Buddhist text viewer using CBETA backend API or offline DB.